Whooping Cough (Pertussis)

 - low-grade fever

 Adults and teens may have milder or different symptoms, such as a lasting cough (rather than coughing spells) or coughing without the whoop.
+Some, especially those who are not up to date on their vaccines, can develop more serious problems from whooping cough.

 How Is Whooping Cough Diagnosed?